 We’ve tried counseling before and it didn’t work.

 Many couples try counseling and for one reason or another, it doesn’t fully resolve the problems within the couple relationship.
 It may be that the timing was wrong, one or both of you was uncertain about the changes that needed to be made, or the counselor you chose was not the right fit.
 Perhaps one or both of you were unwilling or unable to commit to the amount of time and energy the counseling process really required.

 Regardless of why your past counseling didn’t seem to make a difference, both of you are now in a different place in your lives and in your relationship.
 Unfortunately, there are no guarantees it will work this time.
-I would say that the couples who are willing to commit to a minimum of three months of weekly sessions, and who are willing to do the homework between sessions are unlikely to end up with little or nothing changing in the relationship.
-And if at any time during the counseling relationship, you believe I am no longer helping, you can choose to stop.
+Couples who are willing to commit to a minimum of three months of weekly sessions, and who are willing to do the homework between sessions are unlikely to end up with little or nothing changing in the relationship.
+And if at any time during the counseling relationship, you believe your counselor is no longer helping, you can choose to stop.

 I get hurt/rejected every time I try to open up!

-My role is to ensure that you and your partner both feel heard and understood during counseling.
+The therapist’s role is to ensure that you and your partner both feel heard and understood during counseling.
 In sessions, you will be learning to identify communication patterns that may be chipping away at connection.
 You will learn to be curious about not only what is being said by your partner, but how it is being said.
-I will help both of you recognize ‘bids for connection’, and make different choices in order to get both of your needs met.
+Counseling helps both of you recognize ‘bids for connection’, and make different choices in order to get both of your needs met.

 Counseling is too expensive.